karpathy/cryptos/README.md

 ### Keys

-`getnewaddress.py` is a cli entryway to the code that generates a new Bitcoin secret/public key pair and the corresponding (base58 compressed) address:
+`getnewaddress.py` is a cli entryway to generate a new Bitcoin secret/public key pair and the corresponding (base58check compressed) address:

 ```bash
 $ python getnewaddress.py